 Rabies Vaccinations Can Cause Behavioral Changes

 The rabies vaccine, in particular, may cause a number of behavioral changes.
 Dr. Michael Dym, a homeopathic veterinarian, explains vaccinosis following rabies vaccines being given to particularly sensitive animals.
-He says that chronic disease or indefinitely-lasting mental, emotional, and physical symptoms may occur due to the laboratory modifications made to a viral disease in the making of vaccinations.
+He says that chronic disease or indefinitely-lasting mental, emotional, and physical symptoms may occur due to the laboratory modifications made to viral disease in the making of vaccinations.

 Symptoms of rabies include: